syncfusion-content/blazor-docs/blazor/listview/customizing-templates.md

+---
+layout: post
+title: Customizing Templates in Blazor Listview Component | Syncfusion
+description: Learn about Customizing Templates in Blazor Listview component of Syncfusion, and more details.
+platform: Blazor
+control: Listview
+documentation: ug
+---

 # Customizing templates

 The ListView component is designed to customize each list items and group title.
 It uses Blazor `Template engine` to render the elements.